lostsoul63b/NFL2K5-Resurrected/README.md

 * **Missing snow + rain textures**: The initial release only includes clear weather textures.
 The mod team will be adding the additional weather textures in a future release update.

 If you find additional issues, please join our ![Discord](https://user-images.githubusercontent.com/69597675/124640725-d1e88980-de5b-11eb-926d-ec5f55b19a62.png) [Discord](https://discord.gg/sBVXzYb)
+# ESPN NFL 2K5 Resurrected - Installation Guid
+* Please reference the included installation document.
+* Each release will include all prior versions of this mod.
+* You will not need to delete or remove earlier versions.